unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

   src="images/dmartinez_gas.jpg"
 %}

 Gaining statehood in 1912, New Mexico experienced an economic surgance as electricity was sweeping the nation.
 Companies like the [Albuquerque Gas & Electric Company](http://www.pnmresources.com/about-us/history.aspx) partnered with lumber companies like the *Sawmill Power Plant*, which provided the city with continuous electricity.[^HistoryofPNM] Lured by cheap prices and work, families descended upon Martineztown turning the prime farm land into a new urban center.
-However, posperity would not be felt for long as the Stock Market Crash of 1929 and the Dust Bowl of the 1930's put New Mexico in econimic ruin.[^25 Rare Photos Taken In New Mexico During The Great Depression]
+However, posperity would not be felt for long as the Stock Market Crash of 1929 and the Dust Bowl of the 1930's put New Mexico in econimic ruin.[^25RarePhotosTakenInNewMexicoDuringTheGreatDepression]

 {% include aside.html
   class="pullquote"